advanced-data-machines/freeradius_mongo/README.md

 1. Run ./build.sh
 2. Output from the above script will be placed in the directory **target/**
-3. Copy output files from aboive to /usr/lib/freeradius (see [example](../example/Dockerfile))
+3. Copy output files from above to /usr/lib/freeradius (see [example](../example/Dockerfile))

 ## Conclusion
 This allowed us to continue testing FreeRadius with MongoDB.
 If anyone has an easier way to do this I'd very much appreciate hearing from you.